csdms/bmi/docs/source/bmi.info_funcs.rst

      class (*), intent(in) :: this
      character (len=*), pointer, intent(out) :: name

+..
+   "integer"

 Return the name of the model as a string.
 We don't impose any restrictions on the model name but it should be unique name so as not to clash with other components.

+..
+   "it should be unique name" -> "it should be a unique name"

 Model attributes
 ----------------